jravetch/blinkinlabs.github.io/_posts/2014-01-20-saga-and-farewell copy.md

 layout: post
 author: Ethan Hartman
 category: post
-title: The Saga of the Tubes & Farewell For Now!
+title: The Saga of the Tubes
 img: blog/2014-01-20-saga-and-farewell
 preview: tubes-farewell.jpg
 ---
 Hey everyone,

-It's been a long time since we started this journey, but here we are with what looks to be the final update of this Kickstarter campaign.
+It's been a long time since we started this journey, but it looks like we've managed to complete fulfillment for our Kickstarter campaign.

 ![Tubes](https://s3.amazonaws.com/ksr/assets/001/539/078/b176cb05da5d45587929f79a29b4e069_large.jpg?1390067089)